How To Stop Losing Things: 6 Proven Tips

 If you want to learn more about the Memory Palace technique, check out this free course:

-There are many more ways to use your home to remember information.
-I hope you’ll check it out.
+There are many more ways to use your home to remember where you put things.
+That’s why I hope you’ll check it the free course or even the full Magnetic Memory Method Masterclass.

 These Tips Will Prevent You From Saying, “I Always Lose Things”

-The benefits of removing this problem from your life include:
+The benefits of removing the problem of forgetting things from your life include:

 The more you practice these techniques, the stronger your memory will become.

-But because life can get incredibly hectic, your best bet is to become a “Warrior of the Mind,” and make using association a habit.
+But because life can get incredibly hectic, your best bet is to become what Tony Buzan called a “Warrior of the Mind,” and make using association a habit.
+That way, if anything upsets your regular pattern, you’ll have a stronger memory that helps you track your way back to the location of your belongings.

 Don’t worry – I haven’t missed (or lost) a comment yet! 🙂